-Director FAQ: What Boards Should Know About the GDPR
+What Boards Should Know About the GDPR FAQ

 In brief: The European Union’s new General Data Protection Regulation (GDPR) requires—with some exceptions—affirmative opt-in and usage notices for data collection in the European Union (EU) by any organization with 250 or more employees.
-It applies not only to European organizations collecting data within the EU, but also to non-European companies with data subjects based anywhere in the region.
+It applies to European organizations collecting data within the EU and non-European companies with data subjects based anywhere in the region.
 Any person located within the EU is considered to be a “data subject” under the regulation.
 The regulation mandates in detail the proper procedures related to required data collection and usage, including cybersecurity measures, making compliance a challenge, especially for smaller firms.

 This resource can help your board to

-- Become familiar with the basic provisions of the GDPR.
+- Become familiar with the introductory provisions of the GDPR.

 - Determine whether your company needs to appoint a data protection officer.

 - Understand what the board can do to strengthen its oversight of GDPR compliance.

 - Engage in dialogue with management about data protection.

 Most relevant audiences: audit, risk, and compliance committee members; general counsel; chief compliance officers, chief information security officers, and chief privacy officers